 Conn Smythe was born, raised and educated in Toronto.
-Although small in stature, he excelled in sports, particularly hockey.
-His aggressive, determined play and hard work combined to make him a formidable opponent; he was elected captain of the 1914-1915 Varsity Juniors.
+Although small in stature, he excelled in sport, particularly hockey.
+His aggressive, determined play and hard work combined to make him a formidable opponent.
+He was elected captain of the 1914-1915 Varsity Juniors.

-Part of the 3rd Canadian Division Artillery, his battery arrived in England in March 1916 and by mid-July occupied a gun position on the Ypres Salient.
-He participated in the series of legendary battles that followed: The Somme, Courcelette, Mont St. Eloi and Arras.
-In this latter place artillery observers accompanied the infantry for the first time; young Lieutenant Smythe went ‘over the top’ with the Cape Breton Highlanders.
-During this trench raid he earned the Military Cross; the Canada Gazette citation read:
+Part of the 3rd Canadian Division Artillery, his battery arrived in England in March 1916.
+By mid-July, they occupied a gun position on the Ypres Salient, participating in a series of legendary battles, The Somme, Courcelette, Mont St. Eloi and Arras.
+In this latter battle, artillery observers accompanied the infantry for the first time.
+Young Lieutenant Smythe went ‘over the top’ with the Cape Breton Highlanders.
+During this trench raid he earned the Military Cross.
+The Canada Gazette citation read:

 He organized some men and led them forward with great dash,